How to Read the Course Descriptions

 The following standards establish the minimum requirements for an academic unit of credit:

-- 800 minutes of lecture or equivalent instructional activities (plus 1,600 minutes of study)
+- 800 minutes of lecture or equivalent instructional activities plus 1,600 minutes of student work outside of class.

 - 2,400-4,800 minutes of supervised practicum